pyeve/eve-demo/README.rst

     $ curl -i http://eve-demo.herokuapp.com/

-    HTTP/1.1 200 OK
+    HTTP/1.0 200 OK
+    Content-Type: application/json
+    Content-Length: 131
     Cache-Control: max-age=20
-    Content-Type: application/json
-    Date: Thu, 22 Nov 2012 10:33:52 GMT
-    Expires: Thu, 22 Nov 2012 10:34:12 GMT
+    Expires: Tue, 22 Jan 2013 09:34:34 GMT
-    Server: Werkzeug/0.8.3 Python/2.7.2
+    Server: Eve/0.0.3 Werkzeug/0.8.3 Python/2.7.3
-    Content-Length: 272
-    Connection: keep-alive
+    Date: Tue, 22 Jan 2013 09:34:14 GMT

     {
+        "_links": {
-        "links": [
+            "child": [
-            "<link rel='child' title='works' href='eve-demo.herokuapp.com/works/' />",
-            "<link rel='child' title='people' href='eve-demo.herokuapp.com/people/' />"
+                {"href": "eve-demo.herokuapp.com/works/", "title": "works"},
+                {"href": "eve-demo.herokuapp.com/people/", "title": "people"}
             ]
         }
+    }

-Each link provides two tags: ``rel``, explaining the relation between the linked resource and current endpoint, and ``title``, containing the linked resource name.
-Togheter these two informations allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure.
-HATEOAS is at work here: a ``links`` section is included with every response provided by any Eve-powered API.
+Every API endpoint exposes a ``_links`` dictionary containing one or more links to related resources.
+Dictionary keys express the relation (``rel``) between the resource and the endpoint.
+Values can be lists of links (such as in this case), or a individual links.
+Links are dictionaries themselves where ``title`` contains the name and ``href`` the actual link to the resource.
+Links allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure: HATEOAS is at work here.

 Cache Control
 :::::::::::::